susan-roehampton/OS-Coursework/week1.md

 ---

+## 1. Introduction

+The aim of this week was to plan the operating system deployment, select a suitable Linux server distribution, and configure the basic virtual environment required for the coursework.
+A dual-system architecture was designed to reflect real-world professional practice where system administration is carried out remotely.

+---

-## 1. System Architecture Overview
+## 2. System Architecture Overview

 This coursework uses a **dual-system architecture** consisting of: